 - An analysis of the stone if you pass it out.
 To catch a stone, pass urine through gauze, a tea strainer or a filter such as a coffee filter.

-If the pain eases with pain relief and you do not have symptoms to suggest complications (most people), then your doctor may arrange any tests to be done as an outpatient.
+If the pain eases with pain relief and you do not have symptoms to suggest complications (most people), your doctor may arrange any tests to be done as an outpatient.
 However, some people are admitted to hospital for strong painkillers and tests.

 What are the possible complications from kidney stones?